I Wish People Knew What Not to Say or Do to the Bereaved

 “Tina is shattered.”

-I’m not saying it’s wrong to comment on someone who’s just lost her husband as being strong.
-But more often than not, she’s not strong at all.
+I’m not saying it’s wrong to remark someone who’s just lost her husband that she’s strong.
+But more often than not, she’s not.

-I’ve openly said my strength comes from the Lord.
-If it were not for my complete surrender to Him, I really do not know how I would have coped.
+When people tell me directly that I’m so strong given my situation, I tell them matter-of-factly my strength comes from the Lord.
+If it weren’t for my complete surrender to Him, I really do not know how I would have coped.

 I Just Needed to Fall Apart

-When my best friend landed from Texas, the very first thing I did was run into her arms, hug her tight, and break into sobs uncontrollably.
-It was what I was yearning to do all this time.
-But I was holding on.
-I’m not complaining as each and everyone who was by my side, filled a missing gap in that situation.
-Some offered a patient ear, some helped with the practicalities, some with the food, and more.
+When my best friend landed in Boston from Texas, the very first thing I did was run into her arms, hug her tightly, and burst into uncontrollable sobs.
+It was what I had been yearning to do the entire time.

-Had Ryan been there, I would have hugged him for the longest time and just be myself.
+Had Ryan been there, I would have hugged him for the longest time and simply be myself.
 My human self.
-And he saw through my strength and into the softest side of me.
-It’s not wrong to say he knew me more than I knew myself.
+He saw through my strength and into the softest cores of me.
+It’s not wrong to say he knew me better than I knew myself.

-While there were many onlookers including our family, friends, and well-wishers in the hospital lobby, I hugged my best friend and we both sobbed uncontrollably for long, ignorant of the onlookers.
+In the middle of the hospital lobby, surrounded by onlookers—family, friends, and well-wishers—my best friend and I sobbed uncontrollably for a long time, completely oblivious to everyone around us.
 I was so thankful she flew down immediately after I called her.

-It was just what I needed so badly.
-I don’t remember feeling the need again to hug someone so badly and cry my heart out.
-It has sustained for so long.
+It was exactly what I needed so badly.
+I don’t remember ever feeling such a strong need again to hug someone and cry my heart out like that.
+That one hug with my best friend has sustained me to date.

-But if I ever need to do it again for my soul’s well-being, I will go ahead and do it at the risk of being judged as “weak”.
+But if I ever need to do it again for the sake of my soul’s well-being, I will—even at the risk of being judged and perceived as “weak.”

 The Pressure to Be Strong

 Yes, I’m strong.
 I know that.
-But, I don’t want my entire personality to be rounded off to strength.
+But, I don’t want my entire personality to be rounded off to just “strength”.

 I’m also meek.
 I’m vulnerable.
 I’m human.

-I know the man’s intention was good.
-But I didn’t want to offer him an alternative point of view.
+I didn’t respond.
+I know the man’s intention was good but I didn’t have the energy to offer him an alternative point of view.

-I didn’t want my daughter to control or hide her tears.
+I didn’t want my daughter to suppress or hide her tears.
 I wanted her to be her natural self.
-There is nothing unnatural about crying for your loved one.
+There is nothing unnatural about crying for the one you love.

-If crying were bad or weak, why would God design it in our system?
+If crying were bad or a sign of weakness, why would God have designed it into our human system?

 There is a time of mourning.

-In fact, we should mourn for as long as we can to move forward.
+In fact, we should mourn for as long as we need to so we can move forward.

-Men, women, children – All should be allowed to cry and mourn as much as their hearts desire.
-It’s good to get it all out of the system and move forward.
-Instead of bottling up the emotions forever under the garb of strength.
+Men, women, and children, all should be allowed to cry and mourn as much as their hearts desire.
+It’s healthy to let it all out instead of bottling up emotions forever under the guise of strength.

 When It’s Safe to Cry

-In contrast, when I would spend time with Ryan in the ICU, there were many moments I would cry.
-Even though I would be my cheeriest self while talking to him, I would also cry when he wasn’t conscious.
+When I spent time with Ryan in the ICU, there were many moments when I cried.
+Even though I’d be my cheeriest self while talking to him, I would often break down the moment he lost consciousness.

-Many times, the staff would give me a tissue-paper box to wipe my tears.
-But not once did any of them advise me to be strong, or not cry too much.
-They were supportive and understanding of my situation.
+Many times, the staff would hand me a box of tissues to wipe my tears.
+But not once did any of them tell me to be strong or advise me not to cry.
+They were supportive, understanding, and accommodating of my situation.

-My point is it’s important to understand we’re all humans at the end of the day.
-We have a heart and a soul.
-We’re designed to cry just as we’re designed to laugh.
+My point is it’s important to understand we are all humans at the end of the day.
+We have a heart and soul.
+We are designed to cry just as we’re designed to laugh.

 When Empathy Feels Performed

-While most people were genuinely helpful-making you believe in the goodness of humanity-in this modern day, there were few who made you look up and take notice-and not in a good way.
+While most people were genuinely helpful restoring your faith in humanity, there were a few who made you take notice—and not in a good way.

-Then there were some overdramatic messages and posts I would get that read so fake.
-It would have been better off to just write a simple one-liner condolence message.
-I’m not saying all long messages are fake.
-But long or short, you can clearly tell who’s genuine and fake like separately the wheat from the chaff.
+Then there were the overly dramatic messages and posts that felt so fake.
+A simple, sincere one-liner would have been far better.
+I’m not saying all long messages are insincere.
+Long or short, it’s usually easy to tell the genuine ones from the fake—like separating the wheat from the chaff.

-Then, there are people who’ll promise you the sun, moon, stars, and the universe in your gravest hour.
-This is just for satisfying their ego and show.
-Their words and actions have no connection whatsoever.
+And then there are people who promise you the sun, the moon, the stars, and the entire universe in your darkest hour.
+This is usually just to satisfy their own ego and put on a show for others.
+Their words and actions rarely match.

-I’m saying or holding no malice against any of them.
-It’s who they are and may better sense prevail upon them.
-I really hope it does if any of them are reading this post.
+I hold no malice toward any of them.
+This is simply who they are.
+I genuinely hope better sense prevails—and I truly pray it does, especially if any of them are reading this.

 What Truly Matters

-All that matters for someone who’s lost a beloved one is your pure intent and heart.
-If you say or do things from a place of love, you really cannot go wrong when it comes to consoling someone who has lost their loved one.
+What truly matters to someone who has lost a loved one is your pure intention.
+If you speak or act from a place of genuine love, you really can’t go wrong when consoling them.

 I’ve learned so much from this experience.
-The love and kindness of people across all faiths, some rank strangers, have left me in awe.
-I’ve even told a few of them how I aspire to be like them.
-Be that light in someone’s hour of darkness.
-Pure and unconditional.
+The love and kindness shown by people across all faiths—even strangers—has left me in awe.
+I’ve even told a few of them that I aspire to be like them: to be that light in someone’s hour of darkness.
+It’s pure and unconditional love.

-If we are not there for another in times of grief, are we truly human beings?
+If we cannot be there for one another in times of grief, are we truly human?

 This post is a part of Blogchatter A2Z Challenge 2026.